Gifts to the Collection

 While The Ringling accepts donations to the collections, we have certain procedures in place which ensure that the donation is appropriate for the collection.

-Generally, a donor notifies us of their desire to donate an object by contacting one of our curators, archivists, or librarians.
+The form below must be completed in order to donate an object.
+The information will be shared with the appropriate curator, archivist, or librarian.
 Once that staff member determines that the object fits within our collection scope, an internal group consisting of curators, registrars, conservators, and other professionals determines if the potential donation should be considered for acceptance.
 At this point, the object is presented to the Collections Committee – which is made up of staff, and of members of the Board of Directors of The John and Mable Ringling Museum of Art Foundation, Inc. – for their consideration.
 The Collections Committee gives final recommendation to the Board of Directors.
 At one of their regularly scheduled meetings, the Board of Directors makes a final decision on accepting the donation.

 Certain library and archival materials are accepted into research collections which are not under the purview of The John and Mable Ringling Museum of Art Foundation, Inc., and may be accepted without approval of its Board of Directors.